A cup of coffee is a small but delightful part of the day. It’s an affordable luxury.

-Coffee happens to be the perfect writers’ drink (so long as you’re not already too wired), because as well as having that unmistakeable aroma and deliciously bitter taste, it perks you up and recharges your concentration.
-I can’t think of a better way to see in a winter’s sunrise than with a pleasingly brewed coffee, done just the way you like it.
+Coffee is quite possibly the perfect writers’ drink (so long as you’re not too wired already).
+It has that unmistakeable aroma and deliciously bitter taste.
+It has that ability to recharge my concentration.
+I can’t think of a better way to see in a winter’s sunrise than with a decent coffee.

 There are a number of elements that contribute to making the perfect coffee:

 - The roast